-Wichita State University holds scholarship auditions in the Fall and Spring on the WSU campus for the following programs: BFA in Musical Theatre, BM in Vocal Performance, and MM in Voice Performance and Opera.
+Wichita State University holds scholarship auditions in the Fall and Spring on the WSU campus.
 Auditions at other times of year can be arranged.
 DVD, CD or internet auditions may be considered in the event that a personal audition is impossible; however, no scholarships or fellowships will be awarded without a live audition.

 Audition Requirements for Vocal Performance Majors (BM in Vocal Performance)

-BM vocal Performance: Applicants must present 2 selections one of which should be in English, one in Italian.
-Contact Dr. Michael Hanawalt for information: email@example.com
+Applicants must present two selections, one of which should be in English and one in any foreign language.
+Contact Dr. Michael Hanawalt for information: email@example.com.

-Contact Marie Allyn King, Director of Opera and Voice, for more information and an appointment firstname.lastname@example.org
+Contact Alan Held, Associate Professor of Voice and Area Director for Opera, for more information and an appointment firstname.lastname@example.org.

 Scholarships & Assistantships

-Graduate Teaching Assistantships are awarded to graduate students majoring in vocal performance.
-Graduate Teaching Assistantships include tuition waivers plus a stipend (2014 rate is $7000).
+Graduate Teaching Assistantships are awarded to graduate students majoring in Vocal Performance or Opera Performance.
+Graduate Teaching Assistantships include tuition waivers plus a stipend (2017 rate is $7000).
 To be considered for a GTA/GSA, an on campus audition is required.
 Application deadline is December 1 for pre-screening.
 Graduate auditions are held on the WSU Campus on the following dates: January 26 and February 23, 2019.

 Endowed Opera Funds

 Through the generosity of several individual donors, six endowed Opera Performance Scholarships and Fellowships are available each year to full time students displaying unusual promise.
-Awards vary depending on the interest generated by each fund.
-Scholarships and Fellowships are awarded by audition.
+Scholarships and Fellowships are awarded by audition and vary by amount.
 All are merit based, require a cumulative GPA of 3.0 and continued satisfactory performance in the degree program.
 In-state tuition is awarded to Graduate Service Assistants in Opera.

 Samuel Ramey Opera Fellowship

 Awarded annually to a WSU graduate student enrolled in the College of Fine Arts MM in Opera Performance.
-The award is based upon audition, with consultation and advice of Samuel Ramey.
+The award is based upon audition.
 The Fellowship is renewable annually until completion of the Master’s degree (two years).
 Application for renewal is required.